Women in Islam: Conservatives and the Islamic movement

 Conservatives reject the assertion that different laws prescribed for men and women imply that men are more valuable than women.
 Ali ibn Musa Al-reza reasoned that at the time of marriage a man has to pay something to his prospective bride, and that men are responsible for both their wives' and their own expenses but women have no such responsibility.

+Dr. Mustafa Khattab in his book The Clear Quran writes:

+The Quran makes it clear that men and women are equal before God and the Law (16:97 and 33:35).
+Abuses against some Muslim women (e.g. honour killing and forced marriages) are cultural practices in some Muslim countries that contradict Islamic teachings.

 The nebulous revivalist movement termed Islamism is one of the most dynamic movements within Islam in the 20th and 21st centuries.
 The experience of women in Islamist states has been varied.
 The progression of Muslim women's rights has been inhibited by religious extremist groups that use the disempowerment of women as a political agenda.
 When women are opposed to these infringements on their rights they are often subjected to abuse, violence, and shunned.
 Women in Taliban-controlled Afghanistan faced treatment condemned by the international community.
 Women were forced to wear the burqa in public, not allowed to work, not allowed to be educated after the age of eight, and faced public flogging and execution for violations of the Taliban's laws.
 The position of women in Iran, which has been a theocracy since its 1979 revolution, is more complex.
 Iranian Islamists are ideologically in favour of allowing female legislators in Iran's parliament and 60% of university students are women.